 How are pensions currently taxed?

 To better understand any proposed changes, it’s worth knowing what the current tax and tax relief are on workplace and personal pensions.
+If you're unsure of the difference between them, you can check out our guide to the types of pensions that are available in the UK.

 At the moment, with a personal pension, the government provides tax relief on your pension contributions up to £40,000 each tax year (or 100% of your earnings, whichever is less).
 This relief is currently banded, based on your tax rate: